OpenELEC/unofficial-addons/addons/networking/tinc/README.txt

     The name of the tinc network will be "Peanuts".
 Within tinc network "Peanuts", the first system is a node, whose name will be "Linus".

+    tinc newtwork "Peanuts" will operate in switch mode.
+Node "Linus" will listen on port 6550.

     The IP address of node "Linus" will be 172.16.1.1.
 The netmask of tinc network "Peanuts" will be 255.255.255.0.

-    Node "Linus" will listen on port 6550.

     If node "Linus" is behind a firewall, the firewall is configured to forward packets on port 6550 to the first system.